sorenroug/osnine-java/emulations/os9dragon/README.md

 Telnet service
 --------------

 The v6809 can be configured to start to make a serial port available as a telnet port.
 This is set up in the telnet.properties file.
+To execute do ./vtelnet and then in another terminal:

+    telnet localhost 2323

 In order to match assumptions of Linux users the end-of-file has been changed from ESC to CTRL-D, and the reprint-line has been changed from CTRL-D to CTRL-R. The Telnet service also launches the Login command because now it is a multi-user system.